EndhaC/cyclistic_case_study/README.md

 # Sources

 For this project, I'm going to use Cylistic's [historical data](https://divvy-tripdata.s3.amazonaws.com/index.html) (The data has been made publicly available by Motivate International Inc. under this [license](https://www.divvybikes.com/data-license-agreement)).
 I'll analyze this dataset to identify customer behaviors over the past year and help the marketing team create a strategy for their marketing campaign.

+# 4.Process

+In this part, I will document all the things that I did to complete my project from the beginning to the end.

+## I) Preparing the data.